eabase/picocom/picocom.1.md

 **--nolock** | **-l**

 :   If given, picocom will _not_ attempt to lock the serial port
     before opening it.
-Normally, depending on how it's compiled, picocom attempts to get a UUCP-style lock-file (e.g. '/var/lock/LCK..ttyS0') before opening the port, or attempts to lock the port device-node using **flock(2)**.
+Normally, depending on how it is compiled, picocom attempts to get a UUCP-style lock-file (e.g. '/var/lock/LCK..ttyS0') before opening the port, or attempts to lock the port device-node using **flock(2)**.
 Failing to do so,